swina/nuxpresso-docs/src/guide/nuxpresso-strapi.md

 ## Collections

-During installation it adds the following collections to the general schema:
+After installation at bootstrap it adds the following collections to the general schema:

 <table>
     <thead>